xoseperez/node-red-contrib-power-monitor/readme.md

 ### Configuration

 - `Name`: Name of the appliance.
 Will be attached to the output object.
-- `Power threshold`: Value (in watts) to tell whether the appliance is running or not, an ideal value would be 0 (0W if not running).
+- `Start threshold`: Value (in watts) to tell whether the appliance is running, an ideal value would be 0 (0W if not running).
 - `Start after`: Number of messages with readings over the threshold to trigger a start event.
+- `Stop threshold`: Value (in watts) to tell whether the appliance has finished, an ideal value would be 0 (0W if not running).
 - `Stop after`: Number of messages with readings below the threshold to trigger a stop event.